-Legal privilege in the context of witness interviews raises a number of complex issues and a claim to privilege will be closely scrutinised by the authorities.
+Legal privilege in witness interviews raises a number of complex issues and a claim to privilege will be closely scrutinised by the authorities.
 Over the past few years, the SFO has claimed that it does not want to undermine legal privilege, which is respected as a legal principle and fundamental right.
-In a speech made in November 2018, Hannah von Dadelszen, then Joint Head of Fraud (now Head of Strategy and Policy) at the SFO, stated: ‘We do not, and never have required the waiver of privilege, but if you want to waive privilege that will be viewed as a positive feature.
+In a speech made in November 2018, the then-Joint Head of Fraud at the SFO stated: ‘We do not, and never have required the waiver of privilege, but if you want to waive privilege that will be viewed as a positive feature.
 We are very disinterested in privileged material that is the proper legal advice you are receiving from your solicitors.’
-In June 2018, Camilla de Silva noted: ‘Recent cases have highlighted that the SFO will challenge overly ambitious claims to privilege and, in specific circumstances, are obliged to do so.’
-In March 2016, Alun Milford, then General Counsel of the SFO, made it very clear that the SFO will view ‘false’ or ‘exaggerated’ claims to privilege as unco-operative, and notwithstanding his acknowledgement that a claim may be well founded, where a company discloses details of witness accounts it will be viewed as a significant mark of co-operation.
+In June 2018, the former Joint Head of Bribery and Corruption noted: ‘Recent cases have highlighted that the SFO will challenge overly ambitious claims to privilege and, in specific circumstances, are obliged to do so.’
 Furthermore, a company’s decision to structure its investigation so as not to attract privilege will be viewed as significant co-operation.
-Camilla de Silva noted: ‘We are not interested in material that is genuinely privileged.
+‘We are not interested in material that is genuinely privileged.
 We do however reserve the right to question, probe and where necessary challenge assertions of privilege which are[,] in our view, excessive.’

 In a section on ‘Witness Accounts and Waiving Privilege’, the SFO’s Corporate Co-operation Guidance states: